-- Social media is fast evolving medium and experts suggest making advance marketing plan of not more than 1 year.
+- Social media is a fast-evolving medium, and experts suggest making advance marketing plan of not more than one year.

-- Several factors go into consideration as to what is the current brand position, what is the current reputation, what are the expected changes in the industry, how will the margins be affected, what are the next year’s goals, etc.
+- Several factors go into consideration as to what is the current brand position, what is the current reputation, what are the expected changes in the industry, how will the margins be affected, what are the next year’s goals, and other factors.

-- If the brand is starting new, it usually takes 3-6 months to set up a worthy reputation.
+- If the brand is launching new, it usually takes 3-6 months to set up a good reputation.
 As they say, Rome was not built in a day.

-- For creating a brand, it takes time, thought and logistics which restrict very early creating of a brand.
+- For creating a brand, it takes time, thought process, and logistics, which restrict very early creating of a brand.

 - Logistics: Eg: It takes 3-6 months to rank on search engines.
-Also if blogging strategy is used, All blogs cannot be published the same day. it is wiser to have at least 3-4 days or a week for it to cover the maximum audience and absorb before publishing a new one.
+Also, if blogging strategy is used, All blogs cannot be published the same day.
+It is wiser to have at least 3-4 days or a week for it to cover the maximum audience and absorb before releasing a new one.

-- Investing these three months in building a reputation will yield exponential results in next 9 months of marketing.
+- Investing these three months in building a reputation will yield exponential results in the next nine months of marketing.

 - Norman Schwarzkopf rightly said, “The more you sweat in peace, the less you bleed in war.”